 - Step 1.
 Check Bill of Materials (BOM) and Gerber Files

-A BOM is an excel containing all your components' requirements.
+A BOM is an Excel containing all your components' requirements.
 Responsible PCB companies usually check your BOM and Gerber files to make sure there are no problems in your designs before giving you a quote.

 - Step 2.
 Manufacturing PCB and SMT Stencils for PCB Assembly

 If you are ordering one-stop PCB assembly, the PCB company will manufacture the PCBs.
 During PCB manufacturing, the SMT stencils for PCB assembly are also manufactured.
-PCB manufacturing takes time, and how long it takes depending on the circuit boards' complexity.
+PCB manufacturing takes time, and how long it takes depends on the circuit boards' complexity.
 At PCBONLINE, the shortest manufacturing period for PCB prototypes is 12 hours.